hyperf/migration-generator-incubator/README.md

 # Migration Generator

-Migration Generator which used to generatie migrations from an existing table structure for Hyperf.
+Migration Generator which used to generate migrations from an existing table structure for Hyperf.

 ```
 composer require hyperf/migration-generator-incubator --dev